home-assistant/home-assistant.io/source/getting-started/installation-raspberry-pi-image.markdown

 Some extra tips:

  - Check out the list of [Raspberry Pi hardware specific components][pi-components].
- - Z-Wave support can be installed by following the [Getting started instructions for Z-Wave](/getting-started/z-wave/).
+ - Z-Wave support can be installed by following the [Getting started instructions for Z-Wave][install-zwave].
- - Run `sudo raspi-config` to change the locale, timezone, keyboard layout and default password.
+ - Run `sudo raspi-config` to change the locale, timezone and keyboard layout.

 ### {% linkable_title Technical Details %}